wayri/Arduino-Oscilloscope/README.md

 ##### Setup
 Power up the Osciduino, as mentioned above in the Quick start.
 Now on a breadboard connect an electrolytic capacitor in series with a resistor to a square wave generator.
 Place the probe on the resistor capacitor node.
+Add a common reference ground between Osciduino and the RC circuit

 And you should start seeing the charachteristic rise and fall slopes associated with charging and discharging of the capacitor.

 See [Examples - Simple RC circuit](https://github.com/wayri/Osciduino/wiki/examples) for more details

 ### Current problems

-The setupr requires an external resistive control interface.
+The setup requires an external resistive control interface.
 Which requires callibration on every boot.
 As resistance changes easily with temperature and long durations of running.

 ### Further Links and references